Schapiro: Legislative primaries sharpen Va.'s partisan divide

 Progressive voters were prominent, too, in Lashrecse Aird’s victory over Morrissey.
 A former delegate, Aird harnessed post-Roe fears of a retreat on abortion rights by singling out Morrissey’s willingness to support Youngkin in mostly banning the procedure after 20 weeks.
 Virginia is the only state in the South with virtually no restrictions on abortion in the first two trimesters, a legacy of Democrats’ total control of state government from 2020 to 2022.

 Morrissey, himself, was an issue.
-Running in a new district whose largest jurisdiction, Henrico County, was heavily hostile to him, Morrissey was dogged by the latest tabloid-like stories about his personal life: his pending divorce from his young wife with whom he had a sexual affair when she was a minor and alleged dalliances while their marriage was collapsing.
+Running in a new district whose largest jurisdiction, Henrico , was heavily hostile to him, Morrissey was dogged by the latest tabloid-like stories about his personal life: his pending divorce from his young wife, with whom he had a sexual affair when she was a minor, and alleged dalliances while their marriage was collapsing.

 There was a personal dimension, as well, to an incumbent-on-incumbent Democratic Senate primary in Hampton Roads between Louise Lucas of Portsmouth and Lionell Spruill of Chesapeake.
 They were lumped in the same district, guaranteeing that one of these veteran Black legislators would be sent packing.
 Conventional wisdom favored Spruill because Chesapeake is the dominant locality in the new seat.